shanep-cs2/lesson26/README.md

 and make sure that all our code compiles.
 At this point we expect our tests to fail!

 In your starter code you will see the file **MyList.java** that implements the **LL.java** interface.
-You need to write test for each method that do the following.
+You need to write tests for each method that do the following.

 - pass null to any method parameter that takes an object
 - check all the return values.
 You can update these later as you start to work on the code